 Brazilian representatives from government agencies, universities and the private sector meet in Germany united by their commitment to enabling sustainable alternatives for fossil fuels

 Carbon neutrality is increasingly consolidating to be the future of global aviation.
 However, to achieve the necessary technological innovations, it is essential to level and exchange practices and knowledge between countries.
 To this end, a Brazilian Technical Mission on Renewable Electrofuels for Aviation departed towards Germany.
-Between June 19 and 24, Brazilian representatives from government agencies, universities and private initiative, united by their commitment to enabling sustainable alternatives for fossil fuels, will have the opportunity to meet with key stakeholders from both countries and interact on aerospace and alternative fuels.
+Between June 19 and 24, Brazilian representatives from government agencies, universities and private initiative, united by their commitment to enabling sustainable alternatives for fossil fuels, had the opportunity to meet with key stakeholders from both countries and interact on aerospace and alternative fuels.

 “We are realizing this mission at a very dynamic moment in the Brazilian political scenery.
 Last week, for example, we launched a public call for companies to finance, among others, SAF projects on a larger scale.
 We are expecting major projects and take advantage of the exchange with the reference institutions in Germany at this time.
 On the other hand, we also have something to share, bringing our experience in the field of biofuels and their certification, for example.”

 At ILA, the ProQR project, in partnership with the Power-to-X-Hub, supported the “Shaping Sustainable Aviation” event on June 24.
 Presentations were held on the engagement, opportunities, and Brazilian pioneering on the topic of SAFs and the director of Biofuels of the Brazilian Ministry of Mines and Energy (MME), Fábio Vinhado, participated in a panel on the book and claim supply system, a topic of extreme prominence in international discussions on how to develop an international market for alternative aerospace fuels.